In a few hours the family will gather.

 Questa sera la famiglia si riunirà.
 Tonight the family will gather, and among all of the delicious foods and the many gifts, mostly you will find love.

-And on Christmas Eve of 2011, that will be my gift to me - to wish you similar peace and hope and love.
+And on Christmas Eve of 2012, this will be my gift to me - to wish you similar peace and hope and love.
 Happy Christmas.
 Buon Natale.